17—20 OCTOBER 2024

 + Q&A (60 mins)

 Screening Rights Film Festival is bringing the latest socially engaged and formally innovative cinema from the Global South to audiences in the West Midlands.
-The penultimate screening of its 10th-anniversary edition, subtitled Double Bill and aimed at fostering South-to-South solidarity, features Ruth Hunduma’s The Medallion alongside Shoghakat Vardanyan’s 1489 as part of an event exploring genocide, displacement, and family histories in Ethiopia and Armenia.
+The penultimate screening of its 10th-anniversary edition, subtitled DOUBLE BILL and aimed at fostering South-to-South solidarity, features Ruth Hunduma’s The Medallion alongside Shoghakat Vardanyan’s 1489 as part of an event exploring genocide, displacement, and family histories in Ethiopia and Armenia.

 THE MEDALLION